PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **The good**

-It’s bombproof: Data you put here is triple backed up, so very safe from loss, and accessible to the research team and appropriate administrators only, both on and off campus.
+It is bombproof.
+Data you put here is triple backed up, so very safe from loss, and accessible to the research team and appropriate administrators only, both on and off campus.

 It is linked with to Edinburgh’s [DataVault](https://datavault.ed.ac.uk/) for long term "cold storage".